aadi2212/kodekloud-engineer-program/Day89/Task.md

         state: started
         enabled: yes

-▶️ Execution Steps
-Step 1: Navigate to Ansible directory cd /home/thor/ansible

-Step 2: Run the playbook
+▶️ Step 3: Execute the Playbook

-ansible-playbook -i inventory playbook.yml
+Run the playbook using the validation command: ansible-playbook -i inventory playbook.yml

-⚠️ Observed Issue
+⚠️ Observed Issue (stapp03)
 During the first execution, the playbook failed on stapp03 with the following error:
 rc: 137
 Shared connection closed

 🔁 Resolution

 The playbook was re-run:
 ansible-playbook -i inventory playbook.yml

 Why this works

 Ansible is idempotent

-Servers that already succeeded are skipped
+Hosts that already succeeded are skipped

 Failed hosts are retried automatically

 ✅ Verification

-Check vsftpd service status on all servers ansible all -i inventory -a "systemctl status vsftpd"
+Verify the status of the vsftpd service on all application servers: ansible all -i inventory -a "systemctl status vsftpd"